How to Help a Puppy With Parvo

-Parvo (aka Canine Parvovirus) is an EXTREMELY contagious virus.
-It attacks the lining of a dog's intestines, which leaks poisons into their system causing sepsis.
-Parvo is such a tenacious virus that, if your dog is an inside dog, everything that your dog has touched, everything he/she MIGHT have touched, EVERYTHING must be thoroughly bleached, disinfected, etc. Even then, the Parvovirus is so strong, you can't really assume that even the strongest cleaners have taken care of it.
+Parvo (aka Canine Parvovirus) is an extremely contagious virus.
+It attacks the lining of a dog's intestines, which leaks poisons into their system, causing sepsis.
+Parvo is such a tenacious virus that, if your dog is an inside dog, everything that your dog has touched (and everything he/she might have touched) must be thoroughly bleached, disinfected, etc. Even then, the Parvovirus is so strong that you can't really assume that even the strongest cleaners have taken care of it.
 However, bleach is the best thing to use.

 Parvo has quite a high mortality rate, but it doesn't always come from the virus itself.
 Most deaths resulting from Parvo have been from dehydration.

 What the Parvovirus Looks Like

 Canine Parvovirus can infect any dog of any age, but puppies under the age of 6 months can be particularly susceptible to the disease, especially if the owner has not been able to get them their vaccinations.

 - Depression—Your dog will be lethargic, have very little energy or interest in anything and will appear just flat-out mopey.
 They'll even have a flat-out dull, lifeless quality to their eyes.

 - Lack of Appetite—It's especially noticeable when you know that your dog is practically a combination of vacuum and garbage disposal.
 But even if your dog doesn't have a voracious, lusty appetite normally, you can still tell it when you go to feed your dog at the normal time and they just don't want to eat.
 My dog just kinda poked her nose at her food for the barest second and I couldn't get her to eat.